 Windows Server 2019

-SVBus is a virtual SCSI Driver for use with GRUB4DOS.
-SVBus can be used to access GRUB4DOS mapped drives from Windows, which includes booting Windows from a virtual disk file or from RAM.
+SVBus is a virtual SCSI Driver for use with GRUB4DOS/GRUB4EFI [NOTE - GRUB4EFI is officially referred to as GRUB4DOS for UEFI].
+SVBus can be used to access GRUB4DOS/GRUB4EFI mapped drives from Windows, which includes booting Windows from a virtual disk file or from RAM.
 This guide will focus on installing Windows to a Virtual Disk and subsequently booting Windows from either a virtual disk or a RAM disk -

 Virtual Disk - a disk image stored on a local filesystem/device.
 Although RAW disk images can be used, Windows does not natively support mounting RAW disk images.
 A fixed type Virtual Hard Disk (VHD) is used for convenience throughout this guide - Windows has included native support for VHD type virtual disks since the release of Windows 7.
 Virtual Disks are also referred to as File Backed disks in this guide.
 When booting a File Backed disk mounted by the SVBus driver, any writes performed to the disk are persistent and changes to the filesystem are not lost following shutdown or reboot.

 RAM Disk - a virtual disk loaded into RAM.
 RAM is volatile and any changes made to the filesystem of the RAM disk are not saved following shutdown/reboot.
 Booting Windows from a RAM Disk may be useful for testing software that does not require a reboot during installation, or for system recovery purposes.
 A disadvantage of using RAM disks is the memory requirement.
-Running a full Windows 7 or newer Operating System will require around 12 GiB of RAM.
+Running a full Windows 7 Operating System will require around 10 GiB of RAM, with memory requirements increasing for newer versions of Windows.
 Windows XP can be booted on systems with 3 GiB of RAM.
-RAM requirements can be reduced by removing components or using a compressed file system, however these approaches are not covered in this guide.
+RAM requirements can be reduced by removing components, however this approach is not covered in this guide.

-Some versions of Windows already support booting from a Virtual Disk following the introduction of Virtual Hard Disk (VHD) Boot in Windows 7.
+Some versions of Windows already support booting from a Virtual Disk following the introduction of Native Boot VHD in Windows 7.
 VHD Boot is not supported in all editions of Windows, in Windows 7 for example it is limited to use on Enterprise and Ultimate editions of the Operating System.
 SVBus can be used as an alternative, however it does have some limitations -

 RAW disk support only (including Fixed type VHD)